pavlix/centpkg/README.md

--*- markdown -*-

 # Centpkg
 Centpkg is a wrapper for [rpkg](https://fedorahosted.org/rpkg/) which interacts with RPM git repositories like the ones hosted at http://git.centos.org.
-Rpkg provides some convenience methods/commands for local builds via mock or rpmbuild, for interacting with koji, and for generating patches.
+Rpkg also provides some convenience methods/commands for local builds via mock or rpmbuild, for interacting with koji, and for generating patches.